 You should provide a letter from your landlord stating that you are behind on your rent and for which months’ rent is past due.
-If you cannot get a letter from your landlord, you can submit a self-certification that you were unable to pay your rent, including which months you have been unable to pay.

 Assistance will be paid based on the total amount of rent on your lease.
 If the utility payments and/or pet rent are included in your total monthly rent, then yes, they will be included in the assistance amount.